 Now consider a form of Put-in-Bay Government called a “City Manager Plan”.
 705.51 City manager plan.
 The form of government provided in sections 705.51 to 705.60, inclusive of the Revised Code, to be known as the “city manager plan,” shall consist of a council of ﬁve or more citizens, according to the population of the municipal corporation as determined by the last preceding federal census, who shall be elected at large.
 The council shall constitute the governing body of such municipal corporation with the power to:

 (C) Appoint a chief administration ofﬁcer, to be known as the Put-in-Bay city manager;

 (D) Approve all appointments made by the city manager, except as provided in sections 705.01 to 705.92, inclusive, of the Revised Code; (E) Fix all salaries;

 (F) Appoint a civil service commission and all boards or commissions created by ordinance.

 The elected position formally recognized as a mayor becomes an appointed position.
 This creates the opportunity to hire an individual whose interest lies in the management of the Put-in-Bay Government and not politics or agenda.
-The City Manager Plan would provide the opportunity to vet applicants and determine and decide on an appropriate management of the village of Put-in-Bay.
+The City Manager Plan would provide the opportunity to vet applicants and determine and decide on appropriate management of the village of Put-in-Bay.
 A poor selection can easily be removed and replaced.
-This may well have prevented the damage done by the previous chief of Police fired Ric Lampella and the rouge Put-in-Bay Police Officer who was arrested by the Ottawa County Sherrif Steve Korossy.
+This may well have prevented the damage done by the previous chief of Police fired Ric Lampella, and the rouge Put-in-Bay Police Officer who was arrested by the Ottawa County Sherrif Steve Korossy.